absalom-muc/MHI-AC-Ctrl/SPI.md

 ## Protocol
-Clock polarity: CPOL=1 => clock idles at 1, and each cycle consists of a pulse of 0 Clock timing: CPHA=1 => data is captures with the rising clock edge, data changes with the falling edge
+Clock polarity: CPOL=1 => clock idles at 1, and each cycle consists of a pulse of 0 Clock timing: CPHA=1 => data is captured with the rising clock edge, data changes with the falling edge
 ## Timing
 A byte consists of 8 bits.
 SCK has a frequency of 32kHz.
 One bit takes 31.25µs, so one byte takes 8x31.25µs=250µs.
 There is a pause of 250µs between two bytes.
 A frame consists of 20 bytes.
 A frame consumes 20x2x250µs=10ms.
 Between 2 frames is a pause of 40ms.
 So 20 frames per second will be transmitted.
 The following oscilloscope screenshot shows 3 bytes: